HEAT PUMP

 General operation of a heat pump

 The heat pump is a machine electric.
-It uses electrical energy made available by the electricity supplier, to run its refrigeration circuit and thus "pump" calories into the natural environment.
+It uses electrical energy provided by the electricity supplier, in order to run its refrigeration circuit and thus "pump" calories into the natural environment.
 It is based on the same thermodynamic principle as the refrigerator, and uses a compressor, an expansion valve, a condenser and an evaporator.

 NB: if you are in France, Belgiumor Switzerland you can receive 3 free quotes with the tool below.

-There are two main consumers of electrical energy in a heat pump:
+There are two major consumers of electrical energy in a heat pump:

-• First the compressor of the heat pump.
-It's the motor of the refrigeration cycle that provides you with heating.
+- First of all the compressor of the heat pump.
+It is the engine of the refrigeration cycle that allows you to have heating.
 It needs electricity to operate.

-• Then the auxiliary electric heater.
-Watch out for the latter.
-In fact, many heat pumps are equipped with them to cope with extreme cold.
-A heat pump captures less energy when temperatures are cold.
-If it's only used as a back-up, everything's fine, and it will only add slightly to your bill at the end of the year, depending on how cold your region is.
+- Then the electric heating element.
+Be careful with the latter.
+Indeed, many heat pumps are equipped with it to avoid extreme cold.
+Because a heat pump captures less energy when temperatures are cold.
+If it only intervenes in case of emergency everything is fine, and it will only slightly increase the bill at the end of the year depending on your region, which is more or less cold.

 There are also the fan and other elements such as valves, or pumps.
 But their power consumption is low overall.